 Illegal Sentences: Arguing that the punishment imposed exceeds legal limits or is otherwise unlawful.
 Identifying, investigating, and proving these highly technical claims demands specialized knowledge and experience.

 Mastery of Stringent Procedural Requirements: Article 11.07 writs have unique and often unforgiving procedural rules, including strict deadlines and requirements for how claims must be presented.
 Mistakes can lead to your claims being permanently barred from consideration.
-Our expertise helps ensure your application is properly prepared, fully supported, and correctly presented to avoid procedural pitfalls.
+Our expertise helps ensure your 11.07 writ application is properly prepared, fully supported, and correctly presented to avoid procedural pitfalls.

 Investigative Skill and Evidence Development: Unlike direct appeals, writ applications often necessitate extensive investigation beyond the original trial record.
 This may involve obtaining affidavits from witnesses, locating and interviewing new witnesses, re-examining physical evidence, or consulting with forensic and other experts.
 Larman Law is adept at thoroughly building the factual foundation necessary to support your constitutional claims.